OISF/suricata/doc/userguide/performance/runmodes.rst

 at once.
 A thread-module is a part of a functionality.
 One module is for example for decoding a packet, another is the detect-module and another one the output-module.
 A packet can be processed by more than one thread.
-The packet will be passed on to the next thread through a queue.
-Packets will be processed by one thread at a time, but there can be multiple packets being processed at a time by the engine. (see :ref:`suricata-yaml-max-pending-packets`) A thread can have one or more thread-modules.
-If they have more modules, they can only be active on a a time.
-The way threads, modules and queues are arranged together is called the Runmode.
+The packet will then be passed on to the next thread through a queue.
+Packets will be processed by one thread at a time, but there can be multiple packets being processed at a time by the engine (see :ref:`suricata-yaml-max-pending-packets`).
+A thread can have one or more thread-modules.
+If they have more modules, they can only be active one a a time.
+The way threads, modules and queues are arranged together is called the "Runmode".

 Different runmodes
 ~~~~~~~~~~~~~~~~~~

 You can choose a runmode out of several predefined runmodes.
 The
-command line option --list-runmodes shows all available runmodes.
+command line option ``--list-runmodes`` shows all available runmodes.
 All
 runmodes have a name: single, workers, autofp.

 Generally, the ``workers`` runmode performs the best.
 In this mode the